Rail company Seminole Gulf Railway points to track issue as cause of derailment

 On Tuesday, six cars fully derailed from a Seminole Gulf Railway train in Bradenton.
 While five carried sheetrock, one was filled with liquid propane.

-Manatee County Fire and Rescue cleared the surrounding area from 7 to 8 p.m. on Thursday, including shutting down a nearby roadway, while crews worked to upright the train car.
+Manatee County Fire and Rescue cleared the surrounding area from 7-8 p.m. on Thursday, including shutting down a nearby roadway, while crews worked to upright the train car.
 Crews stayed on the scene to monitor the process during and after as well.

 "It was a very well-planned event and all of the players worked in concert with each other and we were able to accomplish the task without any injury or harm to the environment," Manatee Fire and Rescue Chief Robert Bounds said.